drawwithcode/2018-group-work-group-09/README.md

     <em >Different visualizations of how scientists represent the dark matter</em>
 </p>

-Looking at different images the scientist use to represent dark matter we immediatly tought that the *perlin noise* effect was the best solution to visualize the element.
+Looking at different images the scientist use to represent dark matter we immediately thought that the *perlin noise* effect was the best solution to visualize this mysterious element.
 But since we were not sure about the final effect among our synthesized elements we though that the creation of something with no form, and distributed in all of the sketch was a better alternative.

 <div align="center" height="50px">
     <img src="images/PerlinNoise.gif" style="width:60%">